simjoly/CourseComparativeMethods/README.md

 Material to come...

+## Lecture 5 - Other methods of trait evolution

+Ornstein-Uhlenbeck (OU) model, Early-Burst model, accounting for phylogenetic uncertainty.

 ## Useful ressources

 Paradis, E. 2012. *Analysis of Phylogenetics and Evolution with R*.
 Springer: New York. (available in pdf)